Overlord (2018 film): Plot

 Boyce, Rosenfeld, Tibbet and Chase all return to Chloe's house where Wafner refuses to explain the serum.
 Wafner kills Chase as he attempts to escape.
 Boyce injects Chase with the serum, resurrecting him as a violent mutant, and Boyce bludgeons him to death.
 A patrol responds and Ford blows off half of Wafner's face in the ensuing firefight.
 Wafner escapes with Paul as a hostage and injects himself with two doses of the serum in the lab.

 The squad plans to infiltrate the base, destroy the tower and laboratory, and rescue Paul.
 Rosenfeld and Tibbet launch a frontal assault as a distraction, while the others enter the base through the sewer.
 Boyce and Ford plant the explosives, and Chloe finds Paul, sends him back to the village, and kills a mutated test subject who corners her.
 She returns to the village as Tibbet and Rosenfeld are pursued by the base's defenders.
 Tibbet is wounded while shielding Paul from gunfire.
 Chloe kills the remaining Germans and treats Tibbet's wounds.

-Wafner, mutated and superhumanly strong, impales Ford on a meat hook.
+Wafner, mutated and superhumanly strong, impales Ford on a meat hook and tells him about the tar.
+They'd been searching for godly, supernatural power and by accident did they find it beneath the old church.
 When Boyce distracts Wafner, Ford frees himself, uses the serum, and holds off Wafner.
 Boyce explodes an oxygen tank, sending Wafner into a pit.
 Ford, mutating, orders Boyce to leave him behind and detonate the explosives, believing neither side should possess the serum.
 Boyce escapes as the church and jamming tower collapse behind him, killing Ford, Wafner, and the test subjects.
 He joins the others as a radio announces that the D-Day invasion was successful.